jacobemery/linux1-ansible-lab/instructions/5_write_playbooks.md

 # Writing Ansible Playbooks
-## Follow these steps for an introduction to writing Ansible Playbooks.
+## Follow these steps for an introduction to write your first Ansible Playbook.
 If you have not yet run the setup playbook, return to [step 4](./4_run_playbooks.md).
 * So now that you have a sense for what Ansible Playbooks can do, let's have you try your hand at writing one yourself!
 * Let's pretend you're the Linux administrator for a small company that runs a website on their own servers.